 Espinoza has received the IMSD trainee award two consecutive years for her work.
-In Dr. Boychuk’s lab, Espinoza is mapping the parasympathetic neuronal circuitry that innervates the sinus node of the heart to investigate their electrophysiological properties and investigate how these neuronal circuits are contributing to an increased risk for cardiovascular disease in the context of metabolic stressors, like obesity.
+In Dr. Boychuk’s lab, she is mapping the parasympathetic neuronal circuitry that innervates the sinus node of the heart to determine their electrophysiological properties and investigate how these neuronal circuits are contributing to an increased risk for cardiovascular disease in the context of metabolic stressors, like obesity.

 “There are very few labs in the world that are able to retrogradely label the neurons that innervate the heart and we are one of the few labs that can do that.
 Being able to know exactly which neurons are connected to the heart makes the physiological relevance of the experimental goals of my thesis project easily interpretable,” she said.

 In order to conduct this research, she even had to build her own endoscope to ventilate her mice.

 “Normally, you have to perform a tracheotomy to ventilate a rodent, but the mouse’s trachea is so tiny that we had to make our own endoscope so that we could ventilate them without leaving a huge hole in their trachea after the surgery,” she said.
 “You have to be creative in science.
 I love that we made an endoscope that you can’t buy online.”

 The goal of her project is to identify the electrical properties of these motor neurons.
 There’s also a secondary component, which explores the changes that happen in these properties when mice are fed a high fat diet.